babelfish-for-postgresql/babelfish_project_website/_internals/configuration.md

 handle undo if a command fails.
 Savepoints are not started for batch commands, as error handling must be taken care of at the statement level.

+This setting is for Babelfish development only and should not be used by end users.

 ### `babelfishpg_tsql.disable_txn_in_triggers`